malevitzch/froglang/README.md

 ctest
 ```
 # todo
+- A docker image that can be used to test the project without installing dependencies on the user's system

+- A document with code examples

 - Certain compilation functions still do not support multiple sources which should probably be fixed asap

 - Add some tests for iverson notation